NeilParkerBSDC/Online-CV-Template/README.md

 - Interests
 - Etc.

 It is proposed that a separate page be created for each of these.
-For the most part each page will have a corrsponding table in the dtaabase, although it would be good to be able to apply some relational linking of table e.g. skills and projects, skills amd qualifocayions etc.
+For the most part each page will have a corresponding table in the database, although it would be good to be able to apply some relational linking of table e.g. skills and projects, skills and qualifications etc.

 # Files in this project